smarterlabs/cryolayer-docs/docs/configuration.md

 ## `canonical`

-The canonical URL of your site.
-This is used to generate the `canonical` meta tag and the `sitemap.xml` file.
+The canonical URL of your site used in the `<head>` tag.
+This is used for SEO purposes.
+Set this to the URL of your site in Cloudflare.

 ## `removeWebflowJs`